Agoric/agoric-sdk/packages/SwingSet/docs/garbage-collection.md

 SwingSet allows vats to use `WeakMap` and `WeakSet` as usual, however the semantics they provide are defined in terms of "swingset objects" instead of strictly using JavaScript `Object` objects.

-## JS Engine States: REACHABLE / UNREACHABLE / COLLECTED / FINALIZED / UNKNOWN
+## JS Object States: REACHABLE / UNREACHABLE / COLLECTED / FINALIZED / UNKNOWN

 We'll set aside the notion of "recognizability" for a moment, and focus strictly on reachability.